 1. Technical sovereignty

-GitHub and Sanity are global standards.
+GitHub is a global standard.
 The client isn't "trapped" by OSOM.
 They own their assets on neutral, open, lasting platforms.
 It's the opposite of the WordPress model where your site lives on hosting you don't really control, with a database only your provider knows how to export properly.

 2. The end of technical debt